DukeCureBPPV/CureBPPV/README.md

 Use [React Native Debugger](https://github.com/jhen0409/react-native-debugger) for debugging.
 After installing the debugger, just open the debugger, and debug the app by "start remote debugging".

+**For Future Developers on the Project:**

+Please refer to the [BACKLOG](https://github.com/DukeCureBPPV/CureBPPV/blob/master/BACKLOG.txt) for what needs to be done.
+Corresponding GitHub issues have not been created yet.

 ## Deployment

 For how to deploy the app, refer to the "App Maintenance Documentation" section in [Wiki App Maintenance Document](https://github.com/DukeCureBPPV/CureBPPV/wiki/app-maintenance-document).